Putting Your Money to Work with Carilend

 How do I earn interest on the funds that are loaned out?

 We group our Loan Terms into 2 groups: 12 to 36 month loans and 37 to 60 month loans, each with varied interest rates.
 If you have a specific time frame in mind, you can choose the Loan Term that best suits your goal.

 Through Carilend, your money will be spread over many Borrowers to ensure that you don’t put all your eggs in one basket.
-You will decide on the maximum that you want to lend to any one Borrower.
+You decide on the maximum that you want to lend to any one Borrower.
 You can start lending with chunks as small as B$25, and it is best practice that you don’t put more than 1% of your total money invested through Carilend to any one Borrower.
 The recommended minimum number of loans is 100.
 This approach reduces risk since your funds are diversified over many Borrowers, and the likelihood of many loans defaulting all at once is always lower.
 It is best practice to take the total amount invested and divide by 100.
 Round this amount to the nearest $25 and input the amount into the Maximum Invested per Loan box.
 This maximum can change over time as your investment amount changes.
 Keeping your maximum loan size small reduces your individual Borrower exposure and is another risk mitigation approach.
 That is part of the power of Peer to Peer!

 How do I keep earning more?